Qervas/NaturalFlow/README.md

 # NaturalFlow

-A sophisticated EPUB reader designed for language learning on macOS.
+"To learn a language is to read a book." - A book reader designed for language learning on macOS.
 Built with SwiftUI and modern Apple technologies, NaturalFlow offers an elegant reading experience with integrated language learning features.

 ## Features